cbevins/bpx/src/_nodesToMyself.md

 - estimatedWaf based on its own fuel depth

 # To Do
-- Create and test BpxTreeCanopy.js
+- Test WAF methods in BpxTreeCanopy.js
-- Connect BpxTreeFuelBed.{waf, midflameWindSpeed} in BpxTreeFuel.js
+- Test WAF methods in in BpxTreeFuel.js